Surplus Exchange and Sales

 - Items not sold or picked up must be disposed of by your department.

-- A back up plan should be put in place by departments for removal (Wayne Moving Purchase Order for example).
+- A back up plan should be put in place by departments for removal (Facilities Work Order for example).

 - Your department should watch your items as they are selling; be prepared for buyers to pick up what is sold after the sale ends.